 The flow temperature required to run underfloor heating is around 35-45°C depending on how well your property is insulated.

 We design the underfloor to a plan and a specification that will provide the right level of heat for the room.
 We produce a design for your approval before the date of install.
 The design is vital as areas under baths, showers, fitted wardrobes and fireplaces are avoided but need to be compensated for in other areas.
 All of the pipework will run back to a manifold at a destination agreed by you.

-At Harvest we wont specify by rule of thumb and install at 200mm -300mm centres we will carry out a room by room heat loss which will illustrate to you and us exactly how many Watts are needed to deliver the heat for each particular room.
-This can often mean that closer centres are needed at 150mm.
+At Harvest Cornwall we don’t specify by rule of thumb we carry out a room by room heat loss which illustrate exactly how many watts are needed to meet the heat demand for each particular room.
+This can often mean that closer centres are needed, typically at 150mm.
 By carrying out a heat loss report we will be able to offer different running temperatures that will lower your running costs and make your system run very efficiently.

 Underfloor heating is more expensive than a standard radiator system and for this reason many of our clients have underfloor downstairs and radiators upstairs.
-The majority of households spend most of their time downstairs in warmer temperatures of 21°C, whereas upstairs in bedrooms, design temperatures are slightly lower at 18°C. Radiators upstairs can be a very cost effective and a resourceful combination to a downstairs underfloor system.
+Most households spend the majority of their time downstairs in warmer temperatures of 21°C, whereas upstairs in bedrooms, design temperatures are slightly lower at 18°C. Radiators upstairs and underfloor downstairs can be a very cost effective and resourceful combination.

 Control of the underfloor is slightly different to conventional heating, this is because each zone or room can be controlled individually via a thermostat.
-So different temperatures can be achieved rather than one temperature in a number of rooms.
-We supply thermostats that can be controlled in the home and remotely so the heating can be controlled away from the home via computer, tablet or smart phone.
+Our programmable stats mean different temperatures can be achieved in each room, rather than one temperature running throughout the house.
+We supply programmable thermostats that can be controlled both in the home and remotely from your computer, tablet or smart phone.